aspose-cells/Aspose.Cells-Doc-md/english/jasperreports/installation/integration-with-jasperserver/_index.md

 {{% alert color="primary" %}}

-In all of the following steps <InstallDir> stands for the JasperServer installation directory.
+In all of the following steps, <InstallDir> stands for the JasperServer installation directory.

 {{% /alert %}}